 Age of furnace and A/C equipment is a huge factor whether it’s best to replace together.
-There is no hard rule, but many HVAC contractors recommend replacement of both the furnace and air conditioner if the working equipment is greater than 10 years old.
+There is no hard rule, but many HVAC contractors recommend the replacement of both the furnace and air conditioner if the working equipment is greater than ten years old.

-Your HVAC Contractor should offer up the age information about your furnace or air conditioner, but if you want to independently check, go to Building-Center.org.
+Your HVAC Contractor should offer up the age information about your furnace or air conditioner.
+If you want to check independently, go to Building-Center.org.
 It has almost every furnace model and serial number nomenclature in an easy-to-use site.

 When your furnace or air conditioner breaks down and requires replacement, you have several options.
 Efficiency and comfort features are two of the main concerns for both furnaces and air conditioners.

-If you choose to invest in a high-efficiency furnace, it almost certainly will prompt you to invest in a compatible air conditioner to truly maximize the investment.
+If you choose to invest in a high-efficiency furnace, it almost certainly will prompt you to invest in a compatible air conditioner to maximize the investment truly.
 This is because older air conditioners are rarely technically equipped to pair well with a high-efficiency or variable speed furnace.
-While you would still derive value from the furnace during the winter months, it creates limited benefit during the summer.
+While you would still derive value from the furnace during the winter months, it creates limited benefits during the summer.

 It is possible to replace the air conditioner at a later time with a compatible system, of course.
-Major manufacturers like Daikin and Carrier, however, constantly update and improve their furnace and air conditioner product lines.
+Major manufacturers like Daikin, however, continually update and improve their furnace and air conditioner product lines.
 Ultimately, this innovation creates compatibility issues.

-If you plan on moving from your home soon and face the question to replace your furnace and air conditioner at the same time, you’re not alone if you say no. Performance of the equipment is the major factor in this decision.
-Home sellers with a working air conditioner commonly choose to not replace it when replacing their furnace.
+If you plan on moving from your home soon and face the question to replace your furnace and air conditioner at the same time, you’re not alone if you say no. The performance of the equipment is the primary factor in this decision.
+Home sellers with a working air conditioner commonly choose not to replace it when replacing their furnace.